project-ida/two-state-quantum-systems/src/05-excitation-transfer.md

 Why is it that changing plus to minus in $|1,+,-\rangle  \pm |1,-,+\rangle$ makes such a difference?
 What is the nature of this other sub-universe?
 They are important questions but they take us somewhat away from the primary mission of this tutorial.
 We'll come back to this in the next tutorial.

-> For those who just can't wait that long, it has to do with conservation of spin angular momentum
+> For those who just can't wait that long, it has to do with conservation of pseudo-angular momentum

 For now, what we can confidently say is that when we see a 4 level anti-crossing it's actually only 3 levels that are interacting to produce the energy splitting - the other level is a non-interacting one of the form $|n,+,-\rangle  - |n,-,+\rangle$.
 With that said, let's take a look at these unfamiliar many level anti-crossings.